15 Best Things to Do in Stratford (CT)

 Short Beach

-Where the Housatonic River flows into Long Island Sound is a scenic sandy beach, framed by quiet parkland and athletic fields, and pointing east for majestic sunrises.
+Where the Housatonic River flows into Long Island Sound is a scenic sandy beach.
+Short Beach is framed by quiet parkland and athletic fields, and points east for majestic sunrises.

-Among those recreation areas there are playgrounds and a sandbox for little ones, as well as tennis courts, softball fields, volleyball courts, basketball courts and a links-style nine-hole par 3 public golf course.
+Among those recreation areas there are playgrounds and a sandbox for little ones.
+Also here are tennis courts, softball fields, volleyball courts, basketball courts and a links-style nine-hole par 3 public golf course.

 5. Lordship Seawall